enderdev-v/enderdev-v/README.md

 <p align="left">

+***A random dev that make interesting things***

-**Just a simple person and make a some bot with ts/js and I'm not the best in that but I have fun and yes js/ts is not all my arsenal.
+I made a some bots with ts/js and I'm not the best in that but I have fun and yes js/ts is not all my arsenal.
 Yes I can do webpages in next and react**

 </p>